Hit Record — Course Admin

 Music tips

-Use trending sounds on TikTok — the algorithm favors videos using popular audio.
+• Use trending sounds on TikTok — the algorithm favors videos using popular audio.

-TikTok and CapCut have built-in music libraries cleared for use — stick to these.
+• TikTok and CapCut have built-in music libraries cleared for use — stick to these.

-For voiceover videos, lower music to 15–20% of its original volume.
+• For voiceover videos, lower music to 15–20% of its original volume.

-Don't use copyrighted music (popular songs) — it can get your video muted or taken down.
+• Don't use copyrighted music (popular songs) — it can get your video muted or taken down.

 Transitions — less is more

-A direct cut (clip ends, next clip begins immediately) is what professional editors use.
-It's clean, it's fast, and it keeps attention.
-Flashy transitions are a hallmark of beginner editing and can make your content look less professional, not more.
+Here's the truth: the best transition for most short-form business videos is a straight cut — no transition at all.
+A direct cut is what professional editors use.
+It's clean, fast, and keeps attention.
+Flashy transitions are a hallmark of beginner editing.

 When transitions work